If you are interested in creative ways to make passive income as an artist, then you will find these 11 creative passive income ideas helpful.

 Being an artist and creator is a mindset and a lifestyle commitment.
 You put in the hard work building your foundation because you are committed and because you know you are an artist primarily.
 (Rather than primarily, say, a teacher who loves working with kids.
 We all have that main primary driver of inspiration.)

 So even if you‘re working as a waitress now… you ARE an artist and creative at your core.
-You deserve it to yourself to create your own daily happiness doing work you love and being a creative entrepreneur.
+You deserve to yourself to create your own daily happiness by doing work you love.

-If you’re not sure what kind of art to make and sell, try new art mediums- there’s a lot of art mediums and techniques you probably haven’t experimented with yet.
+If you’re not sure what kind of art to make and sell, try new art mediums- there are a lot of art mediums and techniques you probably haven’t experimented with yet.
 You might just stumble upon something super creative and fun that you love.

 So many ideas exist in the unseen realm, just waiting for a host (you) to pull them into this dimension and make them real!